The best local movers for Tulsa to Wichita moves

 How life is different in Tulsa vs. Wichita

-- Wichita's public transportation has a score of 3 out of 10 versus Tulsa's higher score of 4.
+- Wichita’s public transportation score of 3 out of 10 is lower than Tulsa’s score of 4.

 - Wichita is less walkable than Tulsa with a score of 35 out of 100 vs Tulsa’s 39 out of 100.

-- Wichita and Tulsa have a similar crime rate.
+- Wichita and Tulsa have a similar crime rate with scores of 49.19 and 51.94, respectively.

-Other things to consider for your Tulsa vs. Wichita move
+Other things to consider for your Tulsa to Wichita move

 - HOA rules: Be sure to review your community or HOA guidelines before moving day to avoid any surprises or delays.

 - State licensing: In Kansas, the Transportation Division of the Kansas Corporation Commission monitors, licenses, and regulates intrastate motor carriers like movers.
-The stateโs Corporation Commission issues moving companies operating authority in the form of KCC Numbers, which customers can verify online here before hiring a mover.
-Double-check that the moving company is properly licensed before you hire them.
+The state’s Corporation Commission issues moving companies operating authority in the form of KCC Numbers, which customers can verify online here before hiring a mover.
+Always verify licensing details before committing to a mover.

 - Moving Permits: Kansas doesn’t require moving permits, but it’s still a good idea to check local parking rules before your move-in day.

-- Change of address: We suggest filing your USPS change of address form at least one week before your move.
-You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Wichita.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Wichita.
 Start the process here.

 Where to live in Wichita

-Ready to relocate to Air Capital of the World?
-Here are some of the top neighborhoods to consider in Wichita.
+Now that you’ve decided to make the move to Air Capital of the World, these are the best neighborhoods to move to in Wichita.

 Best neighborhoods for singles